tspratt/rsl/README.md

   * On startup, pre-fill the login view fields, but do not automatically log-in.
 * Expose entity (person, member, room, etc) update functionality via REST interface.
 Very low priority because this data changes very rarely.
 * Implement entity update functionality in the UI.
 Low priority
-* Provide update to member default room. this will change yearly for many.
+* Provide update to member default room.
+This value will change yearly for many.
 * Implement "Guest Request" and Accept functionality.
   * Invoke from "Book" view
   * Display a guest book view that includes: